qhrkevin/integration-and-unit-test-example/README.md

 A simple example project for running Unit Test and Integration Tests together or independently This example uses the maven-surefire plugin, and the maven-failsafe plugin

+Tests will not run when the following actions are take in the IDE:

+* Build
+* Clean & Build
+* Run
+* Debug

 ### To Run Both Unit Tests & Integration Tests

 `mvn clean verify` Or Select the Custom Goal: Unit Tests + Integration Tests in Netbeans